alienpioneer/GY219_currentSensor/README.md

 40mV x4 = 160mV -> 1.6A max current
 40mV x8 = 320mV -> 3.2A max current

-This library automatically adjusts the measuring scale, depending on the input voltage.just call the autoRange( function).
+This library automatically adjusts the measuring scale, depending on the input voltage.
+Just call the autoRange function.